openfga/openfga/docs/check/README.md

 > e.g. define viewer: [user]
 > e.g. define viewer: [group#member]

 If a relation can be directly assigned or given/shared with a specific user/subject, then we refer to it as a "direct relationship".
-Direct relationships are any of those relationships that, for a particular authorization model, can be written to an [FGA Store](https://openfga.dev/docs/concepts#what-is-a-store) using the [Write API](https://openfga.dev/api/service#/Relationship%20Tuples/Write).
-Looking at the model below, the `document#owner` relationship is a direct relationship, because `user` objects can be directly written/assigned to document owners.
+Direct relationships are any of those relationships that, for a particular authorization m, can be written to an [FGA Store](https://openfga.dev/docs/concepts#what-is-a-store) using the [Write API](https://openfga.dev/api/service#/Relationship%20Tuples/Write).
+Looking at the m below, the `document#owner` relationship is a direct relationship, because `user` objects can be directly written/assigned to document owners.
 This is evident by the defined `[user]` type restriction on the owner relation.
 Similarly, the `document#viewer` relationship is a direct relationship, because any set of users/subjects of the form `group#member` can be directly written/assigned to document viewer.

 ```
-model
+m
   schema 1.1

 type user